i-MSCP/plugins/incubator/ClamAV/README.md

 	- Upload the ClamAV plugin archive
 	- Force plugin re-installation

+### CONFIGURATION

+For the different configuration options please check the plugin config file.

+	# plugins/ClamAV/config.php

 ### TESTING

 **Eicar-Test-Signature**

 Send yourself a mail from another account (e.g. gmail or any other freemailer) with the following content in the message.

 	X5O!P%@AP[4\PZX54(P^)7CC)7}$EICAR-STANDARD-ANTIVIRUS-TEST-FILE!$H+H*

 Note that this should be reproduced in one line, without whitespace or line breaks.

 ### AUTHORS AND CONTRIBUTORS